 IDENTIFICATION~ Please make sure to have updated identification tags on your pup when they arrive.
 Microchips are wonderful but they are not always a full proof method of having a pet returned quickly and safely.
 If in the very rare chance your pup were to get away from me, tags are universal in that most everyone knows to just simply check the tag info and make a call.
 Unfortunately, not everyone knows how to deal with microchips so TAG TAG TAG !! :) Having both is ideal :)

 NO FLEAS PLEASE~ Please make sure that your pets have been treated for fleas before they visit with us so to ensure the comfort and safety of all our doggy guests as well as the humanoids that live here.
 Thank you a thousand times in advance for this one :)

-WALKING WITH DOGS ~ There are only two occasions in which I will choose to use the backyard (fenced in) for doggy exercise rather than walking; When pups pull incessantly and when the weather is undesirable ( heavy rain/snow & extreme temperatures ).
+WALKING WITH DOGS ~ There are only two occasions in which I will choose to use the backyard (fenced in) for doggy exercise rather than walking; When super strong pups pull incessantly and when the weather is undesirable ( heavy rain/blizzard & extreme temperatures ).
 My goal is "better safe than sorry" every time and so if I feel like a pup may escape me (from wriggling out of their harness or from pulling the leash out of my hands) than I consider that scenario as "high risk".